-- 4. Extract the downloaded Java RCS to the original directory ( /path/to/openicf ). - 5.
-Copy the downloaded connector .jar file(s) to the /path/to/openicf/connectors directory. - 6.
-Copy any custom connectors, such as scripted connectors from your backup to the /path/to/openicf/connectors directory to retain your customizations. - 7.
-Copy the following files from your backup to the new RCS directory to retain your previous settings: - ∘ conf/ConnectorServer.properties - conf/logback.xml (if the RCS is set up for debug logging) - Any truststores and keystores.
+- 4. Extract the downloaded Java RCS to the original directory (/path/to/openicf). - 5.
+Copy the downloaded connector .jar file(s) to the /path/to/openicf/connectors directory. - Copy any custom connectors, such as scripted connectors from your backup to the /path/to/openicf/connectors directory to retain your customizations. - 7.
+Copy the following files from your backup to the new RCS directory to retain your previous settings: - conf/logback.xml (if the RCS is set up for debug logging) - Any truststores and keystores.
 These are typically located in the /path/to/openicf/security directory. - 8.
-Start the RCS:
+Copy the applicable lines from your backup conf/ConnectorServer.properties file to the new RCS version of the file.
+Copying specific lines from the file ensures you get the latest updates to new and important configuration properties.
+In a typical deployment, you should copy: